Tropical Storm Podul (2013)

-Tropical Storm Podul ([pɔ.dul]), known in the Philippines as Tropical Depression Zoraida, was a weak but destructive tropical cyclone that affected the Philippines shortly after the devastating Typhoon Haiyan.
-The 31st named storm of the 2013 Pacific typhoon season, Podul developed as a tropical depression on November 11 between Palau and the Philippine island of Mindanao.
-The system moved west-northwestward and struck Davao Oriental in Mindanao on November 12, bringing heavy rainfall that killed two people and disrupted relief efforts following Haiyan.
-After crossing the Philippines, the depression intensified into Tropical Storm Podul on November 14.
-Shortly thereafter, the storm struck southeastern Vietnam, and its circulation dissipated on November 15.
-In Vietnam, Podul produced heavy rainfall that resulted in severe flooding.
-The storm damaged or destroyed 427,258 houses, and overall damage was estimated at 4.1 trillion₫ (2013 Vietnamese đồng, $194.1 million 2013 USD).
-Podul killed 44 people in the country and caused 66 injuries.
+Tropical Storm Podul ([pɔ.dul]), known in the Philippines as Tropical Depression Zoraida, was a weak but destructive tropical cyclone that struck the Philippines and Vietnam in mid-November 2013, shortly after the devastation caused by Typhoon Haiyan.
+The 31st named storm of the annual typhoon season, Podul originated as a tropical depression on November 11 between Palau and the Philippine island of Mindanao.
+The system moved west-northwestward and made landfall in Davao Oriental on Mindanao on November 12, bringing heavy rainfall that killed two people and hampered relief operations following Haiyan.
+After crossing the Philippines, the depression strengthened into Tropical Storm Podul on November 14.
+Shortly thereafter, the storm struck southeastern Vietnam and dissipated the following day.

+In Vietnam, Podul produced heavy rainfall that resulted in severe and widespread flooding that damaged or destroyed 427,258 houses.
+Overall damages reached ₫4.1 trillion (US$194.1 million), with 44 fatalities and 66 injuries reported.